cph911/homelab-stack/README.md

 # 🏠 Homelab Stack

-**Lean, production-ready home server installer for self-hosters who value simplicity over bloat.**
+Lean, production-ready home server installer for self-hosters who value simplicity over bloat.

 Deploy n8n automation, Jellyfin media streaming, and essential services with automated SSL certificates, resource limits, and proper monitoring.
 Built for real hardware constraints (16-32GB RAM), not fantasy cloud specs.

+> ⚠️ IMPORTANT DISCLAIMER
+>
+> This installer is NOT TESTED YET and is currently for personal experimentation only.
+>
+> Full credit goes to [Mahmoud Alkhatib](https://github.com/makhatib) for creating the [original AI-stack project](https://github.com/makhatib/AI-stack).
+I simply modified his excellent work to fit my specific use case by removing services I don't need and adding resource limits.
+>
+> Use at your own risk.
+Test in a non-production environment first.

 -----